roeldev/youless-logger/README.md

 ## Configuration
 Support for multiple YouLess devices means a little more configuration.
-Altough it should be pretty self explanatory, most important stuff is mentioned in this chapter.
+Although it should be pretty self explanatory, most important stuff is mentioned in this chapter.
 But first, have a look at the _[sample config] (rootfs/etc/default-configs/config.php)_ for a quick overview of possibilities.